-\forall Cell'' \in CC such that Cell'' is upstream both to Cell and Cell', Cell'' is not undecidable (i.e., it is a functional constraint cell)
+Cell'' is not undecidable (i.e., it is a functional constraint cell)

 The first five points of the constraint network definition are obvious conditions from traditional constraint graphs extended to cover the constraint cells.
-Thus, the proposed constraint network is a generalization of the former concept of constraint graphs [10,19,20,22].
-The new conditions 6 and 7 of the Definition 10 are the contribution of this work.
+Thus, the proposed constraint network is a generalization of the former concept of constraint graphs [9,17,18,20].
+The new conditions 6 and 7 of the Definition 4 are the contribution of this work.
 They help us to keep linearity and thus effectiveness of the execution algorithm.
 As the execution algorithm, computing values of variables, traverses downstream the constraint network, it has to be sure that using a constraint cell to compute its output variables does not disable any stronger constraint later, i.e., downstream the network.
 The condition 6 preserve this feature.
 The condition 7 keeps up the linearity of the execution algorithm.

 The following figure shows two constraint networks corresponding to the same constraint hierarchy.
 It implies that there can exist more sound planning algorithms which construct the constraint networks.
 While the net on the right corresponds to the refining method (all constraints of the same strength are in one cell), the left net is more structured and thus it can more exploit local propagation methods (viz.
-Section 8).
+Section 7).

-Figure 3 (constraint networks)
+Figure 5 (constraint networks)